-• Multimedia Activities, Units 1, 3, and 4.
+- Multimedia Activities, Units 1, 3, and 4.
 Unit 1 (The Nature of Science and Technology), Unit 3 (Technology and Work), and Unit 4 (Gender and Technology) will be completed as self-paced multimedia activities.
 Each of these multimedia units has multiple sections.
 At the end of each section is a class activity.
 Each of these class activities must be submitted to your instructor by the due date indicated in the attached schedule.
-Your work on the multimedia class activities will be included in your class work grade.

-- Unit 2 History of Technology Web Tutorial.
+Your work on the multimedia class activities will be included in your class work grade. - Unit 2 History of Technology Web Tutorial.
 This unit has been developed as a multimedia learning experience for students.
 The History of Technology web tutorial is divided into three major sections: Technology in the Middle Ages, Chinese Contributions to Technology, and Islam Spain and the History of Technology.
-This web tutorial is available at http://www.engr.sjsu.edu/pabacker/history/.
 At the end of the web-based tutorial, you will complete a class activity available online. - Online activities.
 Three of the units in this class are available online on the CANVAS website.
 These three units are: Unit 5--Technology Transfer and Cultural Issues, Unit 6-Quality of Life Issues, and Unit 7--Ethics.
 In each of these units, you will have homework/classwork activities.
 The CANVAS activities are available on the class website.